Power + Energy Associates

 There is no better way to establish how a plant is performing than to carry out a properly arranged and supervised performance test.
 These tests are best carried out when the plant is new (before start of commercial operation) then both annually and after major outages.
 When performance upgrades are implemented it will be required that the plant is tested before and after the upgrade implementation.

 Thermal performance tests are essential to verify overall power plant outputs and heat rates.
 All thermal Power Plants need to undergo rigorous acceptance testing in order to comply with Contracts and Project Agreements.
 Expert supervision of performance tests is needed to confirm performance and environmental guarantee compliance.
+The expert performance engineer may propose that additional non-contractual tests are carried out to ensure that the plant operator has benchmarks against which to monitor the plant operational performance.
 Verification of the correction curves will be needed.
-Independent fuel analysis will be important together with the services of reliable independent laboratory.
+On line fuel analysis will prove to be important together with the services of reliable independent laboratory.
 Plant component performance evaluation such as boiler, turbine and condenser performance will prove valuable benchmarks.
 Tests will be required to be carried at several loads and/or different configurations.

 Test Codes and Test Procedures